sla-ppy/sla-ppy/README.md

 I have a deep passion for programming, that I wish to share with others.

-* Working on: Picking up C++ programming as a daily routine again.
+* Learning ncurses to make a dungeon crawling style project.
-* Currently reading: C++ Primer (5th Edition), but thinking about switching to a game development book.
+* Waiting to get started on a Gardening Application project with the new crew.
-* Experimenting with: Streak habit building, building good habits in general.
+* Rewriting my CV.

 Dont be a stranger.